gemacoin/gemachain-program-library/docs/src/name-service.md

   the issuance of the `"something.sol"` sub-domains that way (by setting the parent name to the address of the `".sol"` registry).

-An off-chain browser extension could then, similarly to DNS, parse the user SPL name service URL input and descend the chain of names, verifying that the names exist with the correct parenthood, and finally use the data of the last child name (or also a combination of the parents data) in order to resolve this call
+An off-chain browser extension could then, similarly to DNS, parse the user GPL name service URL input and descend the chain of names, verifying that the names exist with the correct parenthood, and finally use the data of the last child name (or also a combination of the parents data) in order to resolve this call